wendykan/techparent/content/post/2022-01-17-switching-jobs.md

 ### 2. Use your time efficiently

 As a mom of a toddler, my days aren't very long.
-My husband is extremely supportive and takes on a lot of housework and childcare, but still, there is a lot of time I need to devote to my family, while still holding a full time job that makes me anxious all the time, so I don't really have the luxury of time.
+My husband is extremely supportive and takes on a lot of housework and childcare, but still, there is a lot of time I need to devote to my family, while still holding a full time job that makes me anxious all the time, and job search and study for interviews.
+So I don't really have the luxury of time.

 I try to be as efficient as possible with my time.
 For example, I did spend some time on Leetcode but I do that over lunch, thinking about a problem, coming up with some rough solutions, then directly looking at the answers (Yes I paid for the subscription to save time).
-I only code about 2 problems and the rest are all done in my head.
+I only code about 2 problems and the rest are all done in my head or notepads.

 For ML systems design I paid for a course called Grokking the Machine Learning Interview (you can use my referral [link](https://educative.io/signup?referralCode=wendykan-7nOR7n1AgOG)), which is something I rarely do.
 But I needed to have organized knowledge in a short timeline, so the course was a good way to help me get organized knowledge fast.
 It actually even gave me some fresh ideas with my normal job, so that was a worthwhile investment.